 - How Do BNPL Services Affect Chargebacks?

-In some ways, BNPL is like a combination of a layaway plan and buying on credit: the buyer pays for the item in installments, but they get to take it home (or have it delivered) immediately.
-Services like Affirm, Klarna, and AfterPay allow shoppers to exercise the BNPL option at a wide range of ecommerce stores.
-Interest in BNPL services is booming—more than a third of US consumers have used it in some form, and its share of the global ecommerce market continues to grow.
+Services like Affirm, Klarna, and AfterPay allow shoppers to exercise the BNPL option at a wide range of e-commerce stores.
+Interest in BNPL services is booming — more than a third of US customers have used it in some form, and its share of the global e-commerce market continues to grow.

 Most analysts will cite bad credit or fear of credit card debt as one of the primary drivers of BNPL’s growth, and the generation that grew up in the shadow of the 2008 financial crisis has understandable reasons to be wary of big banks and their traditional credit instruments.
-BNPL allows these consumers to pay for big purchases in a manageable way.
-By partnering with these services, merchants can attract new customers and avoid shopping cart abandonment.
+BNPL allows these customers to pay for big purchases in a manageable way.

 How Do BNPL Services Work?

-On the other end of the transaction, merchants typically pay the BNPL provider between 2 to 8% of the purchase amount, and in some cases a small per-transaction fee.
-Providers typically don't disclose their pricing up front, so if merchants interested in pursuing a relationship with a BNPL provider should expect to go through a process of registering an account and submitting business information to receive a quote.
+Merchants typically pay the BNPL provider between 2% and 8% of the purchase amount, and in some cases a small per-transaction fee.
+Providers typically don't disclose their pricing up front, so merchants interested in pursuing a relationship with a BNPL provider should expect to go through a process of registering an account and submitting business information to receive a quote.

-Offering BNPL options can be particularly valuable during the holiday season, when consumers increase their spending buying gifts for friends and loved ones.
-Many customers are highly conscience of extra strain put on their accounts during the holidays, and the option to reduce the immediate pressure by spreading the payments out over several months can be very attractive.
+Offering BNPL options can be particularly valuable during the holiday season, when customers increase their spending buying gifts for friends and loved ones.
+Many customers are highly conscious of the extra strain put on their accounts during the holidays, and the option to reduce the immediate pressure by spreading the payments out over several months can be very attractive.